Southern Park Mall: 2000s and 2010s

+In April of 2000, a revolutionary concept opened called "The Saturn Store" opened in the eastern Buffalo Wild Wings concourse.
+The store was operated by the Saturn Corporation, and had three of their different sedans packed into one inline space.
+Unfortunately, the concept was short-lived.
+On June 25, 2002, Ruby Tuesday permanently shuttered its eatery.
+The chain cited poor performance for reason of closure.
+The space was quickly filled by Niles, Ohio based Salvatore's soon following.
+In February 2005, it was announced that Cachè would be opening in center court.
+In 2006, Kaufmann's was re-branded to Macy's following the latter's acquisition.
+On February 1, 2009, COACH officially opened in center court.
+This addition to Southern Park's tenant lineup signaled a notable change toward higher-end offerings.

+Without warning in 2011, Jillian's Entertainment Complex shuttered.
 In April 2014, Simon Property Group announced the sale of Southern Park Mall to its spinoff, Washington Prime Group.
-On April 30, 2015, H&M opened a location at the mall.
-In October 2015, Bath & Body Works announced they would be expanding and remodeling their store at the mall.
-In January 2016, Zumiez and Vanity announced they would be coming to the shopping center.
-Zumiez opened in February next to Crazy 8 in the former Coach New York space.
-In mid-April, Vanity opened in the former Wet Seal space, next to American Eagle Outfitters.
+On April 30, 2015, H&M opened an 18,000 square foot store in the Sears concourse.
 In April 2018, Sears announced that they would be closing their location at the mall in July after nearly 49 years at the mall.
-In February 2019, Dillard's announced that they would also be closing in May of that year after the mall terminated their lease, leaving JCPenney and Macy's as the only remaining anchors.
+In February 2019, Dillard's announced that they would also be closing in May of that year, leaving JCPenney and Macy's as the only remaining anchors.
 That same week, the Dillard's building was sold to a Cafaro Company subsidiary, Boardman SC LLC.
-The Cafaro Company being the owner of nearby competitor, the Eastwood Mall has not announced any redevelopment plans for their site.
+The Cafaro Company being the owner of nearby competitor, the Eastwood Mall.
+Since the acquisition, Cafaro has not announced any redevelopment plans for their site.